 As we all know, Valve hit the jackpot with Steam.
 Nowadays, their own game development falls behind digital distribution as that seems to be a more profitable service.
 So, while the gaming community awaits for Half-life 3, Steam game base is getting larger.

 Even though the Steam client receives frequent updates and fixes, some of the issues keep popping up.
 One of the notable issues is ‘game is already running’.
 According to some users, their client seems active and thus preventing them from starting the game.
 So, if this is your problem as well, we’ve prepared some troubleshooting for this annoyance.

-How to solve ‘Steam is already running’ issue
+How to solve ‘Steam game already running’ issue

 - Kill the process in the Task Manager